tmp2tmp/eee/docs/runtime_errors.md

 &nbsp;

 Invalid function calls (ambiguous calls or calls that have no matching functions) generate runtime errors as exceptions:
 &nbsp; &nbsp; vane::multifunction\_error:: invalid\_call &nbsp; derived from std::runtime\_error.
 But not 100% compatible with the C++ language call-resolution behaviors.
-Though not 100% compatible, calling the function call operator of the co-class(FX) of a mult\_func can be useful for debugging to test at compile time whether some possible combinations of argument types will generate runtime errors.
+Though not 100% compatible, calling the function call operator of the co-class(FX) of a mult\_func can be useful for debugging to test at compile time whether calls on some possible combinations of argument types will generate runtime errors.

 calling the function call operator of the co-class(FX) of a mult\_func is 100% of C++ language call-resolution semantics.